 Researchers at UCLA have found a way to prevent a protein called α-synuclein from forming “clumps,” which become toxic and kill the brain’s neurons in people suffering from Parkinson’s disease.
-By using a compound know as a “molecular tweezer,” researchers blocked α-synuclein aggregates from forming, stopped the aggregates’ toxicity and reversed aggregates in the brain that had already formed in a living animal model without interfering with normal brain function.
+By using a compound known as a “molecular tweezer,” researchers blocked α-synuclein aggregates from forming, stopped the aggregates’ toxicity, and reversed aggregates in the brain that had already formed in a living animal model without interfering with normal brain function.

 Millions of people suffer from Parkinson’s disease, a disorder of the nervous system that affects movement and worsens over time.
 As the world’s population ages, it’s estimated that the number of people with the disease will rise sharply.
 Yet despite several effective therapies that treat Parkinson’s symptoms, nothing slows its progression.

 While it’s not known what exactly causes the disease, evidence points to one particular culprit: a protein called α-synuclein.
 The protein, which has been found to be common to all patients with Parkinson’s, is thought to be a pathway to the disease when it binds together in “clumps,” or aggregates, and becomes toxic, killing the brain’s neurons.

 Now, scientists at the University of California, Los Angeles (UCLA) have found a way to prevent these clumps from forming, prevent their toxicity and even break up existing aggregates.

 UCLA professor of neurology Jeff Bronstein and UCLA associate professor of neurology Gal Bitan, along with their colleagues, report the development of a novel compound known as a “molecular tweezer,” which in a living animal model blocked α-synuclein aggregates from forming, stopped the aggregates’ toxicity and, further, reversed aggregates in the brain that had already formed.
 And the tweezers accomplished this without interfering with normal brain function.